Höðr

 Höðr (Hǫðr /non/, Latin Hotherus; often anglicized as Hod, Hoder, or Hodur) (Note: The name Höðr is thought to be related to höð, "battle", and mean something like "killer".
 This would seem to fit with the god's mythological role.
 In the standardized Old Norse orthography the name is spelled Hǫðr but the letter ǫ is frequently replaced with the Modern Icelandic ö for reasons of familiarity or technical expediency.
 The name can be represented in English texts as Hod, Hoder, Hodur, Hodr, Hödr, Höd or Hoth or less commonly as Hödur, Hödhr, Höder, Hothr, Hodhr, Hodh, Hother, Höthr, Höth or Hödh.
 In the reconstructed pronunciation of Old Norse Hǫðr is pronounced /non/, while the Icelandic pronunciation is /is/, corresponding to the Icelandic spelling Höður.
 The various anglicizations are pronounced in an ad hoc fashion according to the taste and dialect of the speaker.) is a god in Norse mythology.
-The blind son of Odin, he is tricked and guided by Loki into shooting a mistletoe arrow which was to slay the otherwise invulnerable Baldr.
+The blind son of Odin, he is tricked and guided by Loki into shooting a mistletoe arrow that kills the otherwise invulnerable Baldr.

 According to the Prose Edda and the Poetic Edda, the goddess Frigg, Baldr's mother, made everything in existence swear never to harm Baldr, except for the mistletoe, which she found too unimportant to ask (alternatively, which she found too young to demand an oath from).
 The gods amused themselves by trying weapons on Baldr and seeing them fail to do any harm.
-Loki, the mischief-maker, upon finding out about Baldr's one weakness, made a spear from mistletoe, and helped Höðr shoot it at Baldr.
-In reaction to this, Odin and Rindr gave birth to Váli, who grew to adulthood within a day and slew Höðr.
+Loki, the mischief-maker, upon finding out about Baldr's one weakness, made a dart from mistletoe, and helped Höðr shoot it at Baldr.
+In reaction to this, Odin conceived a son by Rindr, Váli, who grew to adulthood within a day and slew Höðr.

 The Danish historian Saxo Grammaticus recorded an alternative version of this myth in his Gesta Danorum.
-In this version, the mortal hero Høtherus and the demi-god Balderus compete for the hand of Nanna.
-Ultimately, Høtherus slays Balderus.
+In this version, the mortal hero Hotherus and the demi-god Balderus compete for the hand of Nanna.
+Ultimately, Hotherus slays Balderus.

 Name

-According to scholar Andy Orchard, the theonym Hǫðr can be translated as 'warrior'.
-Jan de Vries and Vladimir Orel write that is comparable with Old Norse hǫð ('war, slaughter'), and related to Old English heaðu-deór ('brave, stout in war'), from Proto-Germanic *haþuz ('battle'; cf. Old High German hadu-, Old Saxon hathu-, Old Frisian -had, Burgundian *haþus).
+The theonym Hǫðr can be translated as 'warrior' or 'battle'.
+Jan de Vries and Vladimir Orel write that is related to Old Norse hǫð ('war, slaughter') and to Old English heaðu-deór ('brave, stout in war'), from Proto-Germanic *haþuz ('battle'; cf. Old High German hadu-, Old Saxon hathu-, Old Frisian -had, Burgundian *haþus).

 Attestations

-The Prose Edda
+Prose Edda

-In the Gylfaginning part of Snorri Sturluson's Prose Edda Höðr is introduced in an ominous way.
+In the Gylfaginning part of Snorri Sturluson's Prose Edda, Höðr is introduced in an ominous way.